mcbaird89/instajobs-sketch/README.md

 # instajobs-sketch
-Since multiple people are designing this app across the world, this repo will help keep the designs consistent and in one place.
+Since multiple people are designing the app, this repo will help keep the designs consistent and in one place.

 # Recommended Plugins
 Content Generator: https://github.com/timuric/Content-generator-sketch-plugin